 With our measured concentration being compared with a known atmospheric sample, the 39Ar tracer age can be calculated via the radioactive decay law with a half-life time of 269 years.
 The results give insights into the age of alpine glacier ice, ground, ocean, or lake water within a range of 50 to 1000 years.
 This enables gaining important information about the dynamics of these systems.
 Therefore, the ArTTA project at the Heidelberg University is a cooperation of the group of Markus Oberthaler from the Kirchhoff Institute for Physics and Werner Aeschbach from the Institute for Environmental Physics.

 We are dating single atoms.
 Your new passion could start with:

-The ArTTA project is a collaboration with the research group HydroTrap of Werner Aeschbach at the Institute of Environmental Physics in Heidelberg.
+The ArTTA project is a joint project with the research group HydroTraP of Werner Aeschbach at the Institute of Environmental Physics in Heidelberg.